Board of Trustees

 To enable the board to work effectively and efficiently, standing and ad-hoc committees are appointed to focus on specific functions or projects.
 These committees and their members are listed here.

-Susanne joined the library board in 2018 and holds the position of Vice President.
+Susanne joined the library board in 2018.

 Professional Experience: Worked with Fortune 500 companies as program manager in the defense industry; held staff and line positions in manufacturing operations, international supply chain integration and business strategy at companies such as Allied Signal, Lucas Aerospace and Xerox.
 Responsibilities included systems implementation, multimillion-dollar contract negotiations, budget and personnel management.
 Also consulted for small technology start-ups.